 Reduced price: 11, - Euro

-Children and adolescents under 18 years are free.
+Children and adolescents under the age of 18 have free admission.

 Ticket sales times in the ticket center: